 On November 11, 2015, we granted 15,750 unregistered shares of our common stock and warrants to purchase 7,500 shares of our unregistered common stock at an exercise price of \$7.00 per share to an accredited investor as compensation for investment banking services.
-On December 11, 2015 we granted unregistered to purchase an aggregate of 37,500 unregistered shares of our common stock to three accredited investors pursuant to an investment banking arrangement.
+On December 11, 2015 we granted warrants to purchase an aggregate of 37,500 unregistered shares of our common stock to three accredited investors pursuant to an investment banking arrangement.
 On January 15, 2016, we granted 10,000 shares of our unregistered common stock to an accredited investor as compensation for legal services.
 On February 24, 2016, we granted an aggregate of 6,250 unregistered shares of our common stock to two accredited investors as compensation for legal and investor relations services.
 On March 2, 2016, we granted 3,125 unregistered shares of our common stock to an accredited investor as partial compensation for legal services related to this Offering.
 On March 3, 2016, we granted 7,250 unregistered shares of our common stock to an accredited investor relations services.
-On March 25, 2016 we granted an aggregate of 230,000 unregistered shares of our common stock to the accredited investor relations services.
-On March 25, 2016 we granted warrants to purchase an aggregate of 230,000 unregistered shares of our common stock to the accredited investor as compensation for investor relations services.
+On March 2, 2016 we granted 3,125 unregistered investor as compensation for investor relations for legal services related to this Offering.
+On March 3, 2016, we granted 3,000 unregistered shares of our common stock to an accredited investor relations services.
 On March 25, 2016 we granted warrants to purchase an aggregate of 230,000 unregistered shares of our common stock to the accredited investors as compensation for various professional services.
 We will receive all proceeds from the exercise of the warrants granted; however, there can be no assurance that we will receive any proceeds therefrom.